-Currently, VividCortex supports monitoring replication for MySQL.
+Currently, VividCortex supports monitoring replication for PostgreSQL and MySQL.

 If your infrastructure has multiple hosts with the same server id, then replication